Chavela Vargas: Partial retirement and return to the stage

 Vargas retired from performing due to a 15-year battle with alcoholism, which she described in her autobiography as "my 15 years in hell."
 Chavela could not maintain her heavy drinking and intense lifestyle.
 In 1970, "submerged in an alcoholic haze" as she described it, she was taken in by a native family who nursed her back to health without knowing who she was.
 In 2003, she told The New York Times that she had not had a drink in 25 years.

 Vargas returned to the stage in 1991, performing at a bohemian nightclub called "El Hábito" in Coyoacán, Mexico City.
 Her career started to recover international prominence, with performances in Latin America, Europe and the United States.
 Vargas debuted at Carnegie Hall in 2003 at age 83 at the behest and promotion of Spanish director Pedro Almodóvar, an admirer and friend.
+The 2004 album Chavela at Carnegie Hall was produced from this concert.

 Sexuality and coming out

 Long considered an open secret, she publicly came out as a lesbian at age 81 in her 2002 autobiography.
 Her coming out was not surprising to her fans.
 For years Vargas refused to change the genders in her songs.
 In "Paloma Negra" ("Black Dove"), Vargas accuses a woman of partying all night long and breaking her heart.
 Vargas herself, as a young woman, was alleged to have had an affair with Frida Kahlo during Kahlo's marriage to muralist Diego Rivera.
 From 1988 to 1993, she was in a relationship with her lawyer Alicia Elena Pérez Duarte.